 FAQs

-Q2: Can I use sublimation ink on cotton?
+Q1: Can I use sublimation ink in a regular inkjet printer?

 Q4: Is sublimation printing environmentally friendly?